Wilfred Fienburgh: Writer

-Fienburgh wrote several books, including non-fiction works such as Steel is Power - The Case for Nationalisation and 25 Momentous Years: A 25th Anniversary in the History of the Daily Herald.
+Fienburgh wrote several books, including non-fiction works such as Steel is Power – The Case for Nationalisation and 25 Momentous Years: A 25th Anniversary in the History of the Daily Herald.
 However, his best remembered book is a posthumously published novel, No Love For Johnnie, a cynical portrayal of British politics in the late 1950s that was later adapted as a film starring Peter Finch.
-The novel seems to give vent to Fienburgh's deepseated concerns about corruption in politics.
+The novel seems to give vent to Fienburgh's deep-seated concerns about corruption in politics.
 According to Michael Rush, in The Selection of Parliamentary Candidates (1969), Fienburgh claimed in 1955 that "the Labour Party is the only party in Britain in which you can buy a seat".
 One near-contemporary critic, Alan Lovell, writing in the New Left Review in 1961, considered No Love For Johnnie a "bad novel" and wrote that "Fienburgh seems to have had no conception of what idealism means".
 Derek Jewell, writing in 1967, called it "a bitter study of political life".
 Geoffrey Wheatcroft in The Observer in 2001 suggested that No Love for Johnnie was the archetype of a genre that he named "the Labour Party novel of disillusionment".
 In the New Statesman in 2000 Paul Routledge idescribed the novel as being highly prescient about New Labour.